Alzareim2/LoginAPI/readme.md

     - Validates the user's credentials and returns a JWT token upon success.
     - The JWT token expires in one day.
     - If the user hasn't verified their email, an error message is sent.
+    - If the user has 2FA activated, the 2FA process will be initiated.

 ```bash
 curl -X POST "http://localhost:8084/login"      -H "Content-Type: application/json"      -d '{"username": "your_username", "password": "your_password"}'